AdobeDocs/target.es-ES/help/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md

 >[!NOTE]
 >
->Elementos vistos recientemente respeta tanto la configuración global de Exclusiones como la configuración de Colección seleccionada para la Actividad.
-Si un elemento queda excluido por una Exclusión global o no está contenido en la Colección seleccionada, no se mostrará; por lo tanto, al utilizar los criterios de Artículos vistos recientemente, se suele utilizar la opción «Todas las colecciones».
+>[!UICONTROL Los elementos] vistos recientemente respetan tanto la configuración global de exclusiones como la configuración de recopilación seleccionada para la actividad.
+If an item is excluded by a global exclusion, or is not contained in the selected collection, it will not be displayed.
+Therefore, when using a [!UICONTROL Recently Viewed Items] criteria, the &quot;All Collections&quot; setting should generally be used.

 ## Lógica de recomendación